kiku9909/androi_program/README.md

 Birth Date<br>
 Birth Time<br>
 Form should be followed by a Button with label “Submit”.
-When user clicks the button, a message should be displayed to user describing the information entered. <br>
+When user clicks the button, a message should be displayed to user describing the information entered. <br><br>

 # Screenshots
 <img src="Screenshots/Screenshot_1535806138.png" height="500px">